omrfrkcpr/cookease-app/README.md

 - 🥈 As a user, I want my favorite recipes to be saved for future reference.
 - 🥉 As a user, I want to be able to view my list of favorite recipes.

-  Task-1 = Create a context provider to manage favorite recipes.
+  Task-1 = Create a context provider to manage favorite recipes.<br>
-  Task-2 = Implement functionality to add and remove recipes from favorites.
+  Task-2 = Implement functionality to add and remove recipes from favorites.<br>
   Task-3 = Display favorite recipes on the favorites page.

 3️⃣ **View Recipe Details:**